Skip to content

 to be continuous templates are built to be:

-• Modular: each template complies to the Single-responsibility principle while observing common architectural principles (standard behaviour per template type, generic pipeline stages, common Git workflow principles, ...)
+• Modular: each template complies to the Single-responsibility principle while observing common architectural principles (standard behaviour per template type, generic pipeline stages, common Git branching model principles, ...)

 • Composable: each template cooperates gracefully with others to minimize the amount of integration work.